fsoubelet/Movie_Colorbar/README.md

   <b>movie_colorbar</b>
 </h1>

-A simple scrip to turn a video into a colorbar.
+A simple script to turn a video into a colorbar.

 ## Install